Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Fluid interpretation and rotation curves

 This outcome is structural within the present canonical setup: the added term alters only the potential while leaving the kinetic part of the Hamiltonian, and therefore the HDA, unchanged, so the theory remains in the GR covariance class and the effective source is forced into the specific anisotropic form above.
+The same holds for any deformation that stays in that covariance class: while the constraint is imposed pointwise and the HDA closes, the effective source is conserved and its stress structure is fixed by the unchanged $\mathcal{H}_r$ and evolution equations.
+Evading the obstruction therefore requires relinquishing the pointwise Hamiltonian constraint itself, the defining feature of the projectable theory.
 It is therefore natural to contrast this mechanism with Hořava–Lifshitz constructions \cite{HL}, where an effective dust component arises not from a conserved anisotropic stress but from a controlled violation of local energy conservation along the preferred foliation \cite{Bassani:2025hl} and \cite{shinji_review}.
 In the next section we show explicitly how the HL source term can generate a dust density with $\rho_h \propto 1/A^2$.
 We then explain why the same scaling corresponds there to isotropic pressureless matter, hence capable of supporting flat rotation curves.
+Read together, the two sections form a matched pair: one reduced LTB sector, one structural difference.